Service Learning FAQ

 How do students choose Service Learning opportunities?

+First, make sure that the non-profit agency is actually approved for the CHCCS district.
 LetServe has a variety of pre-approved, non-profit agencies listed from the community.
-Students can contact any of the organizations on the list to find out what types of services are offered.
+Students can contact any of the organizations on the CHCCS list to find out what types of services are offered.
 Periodically, organizations will create a new event under their heading.
 If students choose to follow a particular organization, they will be contacted, by email, as soon as a new event has been created.

 If you choose an organization not listed in LetServe, you will first need to contact the Service Learning office prior to starting your service work.
 If the organization can be approved, you will be contacted.
 Any organization that does not agree to be listed in LetServe, will not be approved for Service Learning Hours.

 Students receive Service Learning Hours for participating in activities that align with the policy and guidelines.
 After completing service work at one of the pre-approved agencies/organizations, students will enter their hours directly into LetServe.
 (Students must be registered with LetServe prior to entering Service Learning Hours).